DC conductance and memory in 3D gravity: The gravitational side

 \subsection{Near horizon memory and chiral bosons}

-The spacetime metric with a fully incorporated radial dependence \eqref{b} provides a further interpretation of the boundary degrees of freedom.
-The evolution process presented in section \ref{Bes} can be understood as a memory effect arising from an improper gauge transformation.
-The precise form of this transformation renders AdS$_{3}$ spacetime in a particular frame where the chiral bosons are taken as coordinates.
+The spacetime metric \eqref{metrica} provides a further interpretation of the role played by the boundary degrees of freedom.
+Indeed, the evolution process modeled by \eqref{eq4.1} can be understood as a type of memory effect, arising from an improper gauge transformation where chiral bosons are taken as coordinates.
+The precise form of such transformation renders AdS$_{3}$ spacetime in a particular frame.